-ALESSANDRA MONTERIO and JENNIFER MAURIN\ review proposed (pre- and postabsorption effects) mode of action of copper as a growth promoter.
-Particular attention is given to liver accumulation, although this does not seem to be connected to performance. opper (Cu) at high dietary levels has been used for a long time as a growth promoter.
+Copper (Cu) at high dietary levels has been Gused for a long time as a growth promoter.
+Several hypotheses on the mode of action have been proposed (pre or post absorption effect), this article will review them.
+A particular attention will be raised on liver accumulation that does not seem to be connected to performance.
 Finally, although sulfates form is the most commonly used, different forms exist and can bring improvement to the practice of the use of sulfates targeting precision feeding.